Obaloluwa123/Foodlife/README.md

 * [] User can share pictures of food taken with their friends on Facebook
 * [] Recipe search autocompletes
 * [] API call information is cached and can be seen offline
+* [] Food/Barcode scanner for ingredients to see list of recipes that contain the scanned ingredients.

 ### 2. Screen Archetypes